Monastery of the Mother of God in Hvosno: History

-The monastery is one of the only known churches dating from the 6th century in northern Illyrica (Province of Dardania), assumed to have been built by Justinian I. It is one of the earliest structure dating from the mid-6th century, i.e. pre-Slavic migration, and therefore constructed in the early Eastern Roman style.
+The oldest architectural layers on the site belong to a church dating from the 6th century, and it is assumed that the structure was built during the early Byzantine revival of emperor Justinian I in northern Illyricum, including the province of Dardania.
+It is one of the earliest churches dating from the mid-6th century, i.e. pre-Slavic migration, and therefore constructed in the early Eastern Roman style.
 Within its Byzantine fortification were two three-nave basilicas with its narthex belonging to the early Byzantine Period.
 The semi-circle apse of the main church relates to the early reign of the Emperor Justinian and the first decades of the 6th century, as later churches were built with outer three-sided apses, under the influence of the Constantinople construction style.

-When the autocephalous Serbian Archbishopric was founded in 1219, seat of the newly created Eparchy of Hvosno was placed in the Monastery of the Mother of God in the region of Hvosno, and a new church was built within the monastery complex.
-A century and a half later, after the creation of the Serbian Patriarchate of Peć (1346), the Eparchy of Hvosno was raised to the honorary rank of a Metropolitanate, and as such it is mentioned in written sources in 1473, 1566 and 1635.
-The last metropolitan Victor is mentioned in 1635.
-During the Great Serbian Migrations, the Monastery became deserted and dilapidated.
+In 1219, the Serbian Orthodox Archbishopric of Žiča was established in the medieval Kingdom of Serbia, and northern parts of the Eparchy of Prizren were reorganized as the new Eparchy of Hvosno, centered in the newly rebuild Monastery of the Mother of God in Hvosno.
+Since 1346, when the Serbian Patriarchate of Peć was established, the Monastery and the Eparchy of Hvosno remained under its jurisdiction, up to the abolition of the Patriarchate in 1766.
+During that period, the Eparchy of Hvosno was raised to the honorary rank of a Metropolitanate, and as such it is mentioned in written sources in 1473, 1566 and 1635.
+Metropolitan Victor of Hvosno is mentioned in 1635.
+During the Great Serbian Migrations at the end of the 17th century and during the first half of the 18th century, the Monastery became deserted and consequently dilapidated.